 Any subdivision of land requires approval, including any additions or deletions of any area of land from a lot.
 Learn more on our Subdivision Services page.

 The Development Officer will provide a signed zoning confirmation letter certifying the zoning for any identified parcel of land.
 It's important to note that these letters only relate the property to the Land Use By-Law at a specified period in time.
 As the Land Use By-law is subject to change, these letters only represent a snapshot of a particular moment in time.
 Be sure to check with the Planning and Development Office prior to any development project.

-If you've applied for a Development Permit for an addition or new building, but aren't able to meet the setback requirements as specified in the Land Use By-Laws, you'll need to fill out a variance application.
-You can get the application from our Development Officer:
+If you've applied for a Development Permit for an addition or new building, but aren't able to meet the setback requirements as specified in the Land Use By-Laws, you may qualify for a variance.
+You'll need to fill out a pdf variance application (109 KB) .

 400 Main St.